Voices in the Coalshed: Bold as Brass

 An alternative explanation refers to the fact that brass shines like gold but has nothing like the same value!
 In other words, people who act “bold as brass” are not as good as they think they are!

-On Saturday, 25th of June, the Museum is welcoming competing brass bands who will shamelessly display their technical ability and their talents to entertain and hopefully the sun will light up the assembled mass of brass instruments so that they gleam like gold!
+On Saturday 15 June, the Museum is welcoming competing brass bands who will shamelessly display their technical ability and their talents to entertain and hopefully the sun will light up the assembled mass of brass instruments so that they gleam like gold!